IES Freiburg: Language and Area Studies

 - Fees: Students pay Haverford tuition and room to Haverford College.
 Haverford will then be responsible for submitting payment to the program.

 Students must have completed four semesters of college-level German (intermediate or equivalent).
 Students must have taken an appropriate level German course no more than one year prior to the program start date.
 Some university courses are not available to sophomores.
 Students must also enroll in an appropriate-level IES German language course.
 Courses at the university during the fall semester run from October through February.
 Therefore, German majors (and minors) who require major/minor credit may wish to go abroad during the spring semester or for the full year.
+The application requirements can be found on the IES website.

 Students must carry 15 credit hours per semester.
 Students are not permitted to take less than 15 credits unless they have the permission of their dean and advisor in advance.

 German majors and minors are expected to take the majority of their courses in German at one of the University.
 Non-German major/minor students must enroll in at least one course at one of the universities.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 The program provides rigorous undergraduate study in German Language, the social sciences, humanities, business, and economics.
 The IES Center is located in the newly renovated Villa Gleichenstein in the heart of Freiburg and within walking distance to the Albert-Ludwigs-Universität Freiburg.
 Internships are available for credit in government agencies, NGO’s, political parties, businesses, and advocacy groups; previous placement at International Council for Local Environmental Initiatives, the North Atlantic Treaty Organization in Brussels, the United Nations in Geneva, Citibank, and Whale Computers.
 Volunteer opportunities in the Freiburg community with social service agencies.